squidfunk/mkdocs-material/docs/reference/icons-emojis.md

   [colors]: #with-colors
   [animations]: https://developer.mozilla.org/en-US/docs/Web/CSS/animation

-#### in the navigation and table of contents

-Currently, to use emojis in sidebars you need to enable the [typeset plugin].
+### Icons, emojis in sidebars :smile:

+With the help of the [built-in typeset plugin], you can use icons and emojis in headings, which will then be rendered in the sidebars.
+The plugin preserves Markdown and HTML formatting.

+  [built-in typeset plugin]: ./index.md#built-in-typeset-plugin

 ## Customization